VictorYing/personal-website/content/author/admin/_index.md

 which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
-My work spans microarchitectures, compilers, and applications.
+My work spans computer architecture, compilers, and applications.
-I seek to redefine the roles of hardware and software, not only to make it easy to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads that today's systems cannot scale at all.
+I seek not only to make it easy to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads that today's systems cannot scale at all.